eli64s/readme-ai/README.md

 <details closed><summary>Ollama</summary><br>

-Refer to the [Ollama documentation](https://github.com/ollama/ollama) for more information on setting up the Ollama API.
+Refer to the [Ollama documentation][ollama] for more information on setting up the Ollama API.
 Here is a basic example:

 1. Pull your model of choice from the Ollama repository: